LiosK/fstr-rs/README.md

 assert_eq!(K, "constant");
 ```

-Unlike `String` and [`arrayvec::ArrayString`], this type has the same binary representation
+Unlike `String` and [`arrayvec::ArrayString`], which keep track of the length of the stored
-as the underlying `[u8; N]` and manages fixed-length strings only.
-The type parameter takes the
+string, this type has the same binary representation as the underlying `[u8; N]` and, therefore,
-exact length (in bytes) of a concrete type, and each concrete type only holds the string values
+can only manage fixed-length strings.
+The type parameter `N` specifies the exact length (in
-of that size.
+bytes) of a concrete type, and each concrete type holds only string values of that size.

 [`arrayvec::ArrayString`]: https://docs.rs/arrayvec/latest/arrayvec/struct.ArrayString.html